locuslab/e2e-model-learning/README.md

 + Optional: [bamos/setGPU](https://github.com/bamos/setGPU):
   A small library to set `CUDA_VISIBLE_DEVICES` on multi-GPU systems.

+**Note:** Experiments are currently not working after some library updates.
+We'll address this ASAP.

 # Inventory Stock Problem (Newsvendor) Experiments

 + Experiments considering a "conditional" variation of the inventory stock